jkk/cantata/README.md

 ### Drawbacks

+* An extra layer of abstraction between you and the database
 * Query expansion overhead - see `prepare-query` and query caching options for ways to mitigate this
 * Query result processing overhead - not too bad, but there's room for improvement
 * Executed SQL may not always be optimal